1907 Chicago mayoral election

-Nominations

-Democratic primary
+Democratic nomination

-Dunne was able to defeat a challenge from Carter Harrison Jr. for the nomination.
+Dunne was able to defeat a challenge from former mayor Carter Harrison IV for the nomination.

-Harrison had secured support from a number of ward bosses (including Robert Burke and John Powers) as well as the Sullivan-Hopkins wing of the party.
+Harrison had secured support from a number of ward bosses (including Robert E. Burke and John Powers) as well as the Sullivan-Hopkins wing of the party.
 On February 21, Dunne won the primary held at the Democratic convention.
 He won 624 votes to Harrison's 259.

-Republican primary
+Republican nomination

 The Republican nomination was won by Chicago Postmaster Fred A. Busse.

 The few speeches Busse delivered when seeking the mayoralty had focused primarily on the desire to adopt a business-style approach to government and to develop a "greater Chicago".
 Busse was the sort of candidate which many Republicans had been hoping to nominate for mayor.
 He was a loyal party member who was scandal-free.
 There was some hope that Busse, being of the son of German immigrants, might also be a candidate that could appeal to some of Chicago's traditionally-Democratic ethnic voters.

 During his time in government, Busse had proven himself to be a competent individual that had made himself accessible to constituents.
 Busse had made few rivals during his time in government.
 He was considered to be a relatively unobjectionable personality.
 While Busse was the North Side Republican political boss, he had refrained from involving himself in the corrupt activities which often accompanied machine politics.

 Seeing themselves as having strong odds of taking back the mayoralty for the first time in more than a decade, the Republicans believed Busse was an individual that the party could unite around.